EvictionLab/eviction-lab-website/content/updates/research/ets-report-2024/index.md

 <br/><br/>
 All affected numbers have been corrected on our ETS page, including those that affect this report.
 The sites with corrected data in this report are: Austin, Columbus, Dallas, Gainesville, Houston, Las Vegas, Miami, Minnesota (including Minneapolis-St. Paul), Missouri (including St. Louis and Kansas City),  Nashville, and Phoenix.
 <br/><br/>
-We have updated this report to include these missing filings for all sites mentioned above.
 The Eviction Lab and our partners strive to provide the most up-to-date data.
 We are constantly fact-checking our numbers, but there may be occasional discrepancies.
 We apologize for any inconvenience it may have caused.</em>
 <br/>
 <hr />
 <br/>